cucumber/cucumber-jvm/README.md

 ### Getting jars

 Jar files can be browsed and downloaded from [Maven Central] or https://oss.sonatype.org/content/repositories/releases/info/cukes/
-(New releases will show up here immediately, while it takes a couple of hours to sync to MAven Central).
+(New releases will show up here immediately, while it takes a couple of hours to sync to Maven Central).

 ### Using Maven